-Environmental Services is designing three large-scale sewer projects in North and Northeast Portland neighborhoods to replace or repair approximately 56,000 feet of public sewer pipes that are on average 90 years old and failing due to age.
-This is the equivalent of over 10 miles of sewer pipes.
+Environmental Services is designing three large-scale sewer projects in North and Northeast Portland neighborhoods to replace or repair approximately 91,000 feet of public sewer pipes that are on average 90 years old and failing due to age.
+This is the equivalent of over 17 miles of sewer pipes.
 The three adjacent project areas will include construction in Piedmont, Humboldt, Woodlawn and King neighborhoods plus a few blocks in Overlook.

-Proposed Pipe Replacement and Repair Locations
+Proposed Pipe Work Locations

 The map below shows the proposed pipe replacement and repair locations.
 It is too early in the design process to know what construction methods will be used where.

 What's Happening Now in Woodlawn-King?

 Environmental Services continues to collect information to help engineers determine what pipes and manholes need to be repaired or replaced and appropriate construction methods to use.
 Over the next several months, crews will be locating utilities, surveying, inspecting sewer pipes and manholes with closed circuit TV, and drilling to take soil and pavement samples.
 These activities occur over time, rather than all at once.
 For more information about these activities, click here.

 In August 2015, crews will drill holes in streets and alleys and take soil samples at several locations to help engineers better understand underground conditions.
 Analysis of soil, rock and pavement samples will help identify which construction methods to use.

 Soil sampling will occur Monday through Friday between 7:00 a.m. and 6:00 p.m. at locations indicated on the map above.
 Drilled holes will be a few inches in diameter and will be filled immediately after the drilling is completed.
 This work may require temporary lane restrictions and on-street parking closures.
 There may be brief periods of noise, dust and mild vibration during drilling.
 Work at each location generally lasts less than one hour.